Learn about Chinese Inksticks

 If you want to get rid of hustle of public transportation and troublesome navigation, you can take a private tour package which covers sightseeing, dining and transfer from us.
 Our local tour guide and driver will escort you to Tunxi Ancient Street with speed and convenience, and take care of all the details.
 You just need to focus on sightseeing.

-Smith Family from New Zea Land Traveled Huangshan with China Discovery
+Jack and Emily from UK Traveled Huangshan with China Discovery

 Nearby Attraction – Tunxi Old Street